amplication/docs/docs/how-to/service-catalog.md

   - Lightning bolt: automatically updates to latest version
   - Lock icon: version is locked to specific release
 - **Template** - Shows if the service was created from a template (orange icon).
 Clicking navigates to template details
-- **Template Version** - Displays the current template version number, which increments with each template update
+- **Template Version** - Displays the current template version number, which increments with each newly published template
 - **Actions** - Provides access to available operations for the service

 ## Customizing the Grid